Joaos3092/Genetic-data-analysis/README.md

 of samples using KDE.
 In notebook **16** we develop the targeted analysis of distance to one of structure, treating multiple populations together.

+- [14.
+Target distances](https://nbviewer.jupyter.org/github/SantosJGND/Stats_Lab/blob/master/14._Target_distances.ipynb).
+Study of differentiation between a target and a control group.
+Introduces updated software for the manipulation of structure across data sets.

+- [16.
+Structure vertices](https://nbviewer.jupyter.org/github/SantosJGND/Stats_Lab/blob/master/16._Structure_vertices.ipynb).
+Study the combination of distances
+that comprise a population structure.
+Explore use for prediction.

 ## Folders and other directories.

+- **/Dmatrices** and **/Complementary_data** hold Darwin format files for notebook **8** and figures linked to in readme respectively.

 - [/LAI_interface](https://github.com/SantosJGND/Stats_Lab/tree/master/LAI_interface): analysis of simulated samples using Local Ancestry Inference software
 ([Fig. 5](https://github.com/SantosJGND/Stats_Lab/tree/master/LAI_interface/Supplemental_Figure_S6.png)).